Skip to content

 Working environment

-You could work at a power station, in an office, in a laboratory or on a rig.
+You could work in an office, in a laboratory, at a power station or on a rig.

 University

 You can do a degree in an engineering or a scientific subject.
-Some employers may expect you to have a postgraduate qualification.
+Some employers might expect you to have a postgraduate qualification.

 Relevant subjects include: